-Three men to plead guilty to crimes tied to 2016 botnet attacks
+Three men plead guilty to crimes tied to 2016 botnet attacks

 Anna-Senpai released the source code of the Mirai botnet online in September 2016, which gave other hackers the opportunity to use it.
 A month later the massive assault on infrastructure firm Dyn took place, causing swaths of the internet to be temporarily unavailable.

 U.S. officials were scheduled to speak to reporters later on Wednesday to discuss the cases.
-Jha was expected to appear in court in New Jersey on Tuesday.

-Reporting by Dustin Volz in Washington and Nate Raymond in Boston; Editing by Jim Finkle and David Gregorio
+Reporting by Dustin Volz in Washington and Nate Raymond in Boston; Editing by David Gregorio and Richard Chang